 In the UK, it is 9 to 18 months to obtain an AAT (Association of Accounting Technicians) professional diploma, enabling you to work as an accounting technician and assist an accountant.
 To become a fully-fledged chartered accountant, in financial accounting, it will require between 3 and 10 years of study alongside working in a job and gaining practical experience to practice or work for a large company in that role.
 The qualification for chartered accounts is the ACCA (Association of Chartered Certified Accountants).
 Alternatively, there are qualifications that can be taken in cost accounting, such as CIMA (Chartered Institute of Management Accountants).

-In the US, it takes a minimum of 7 years to become a CPA (Certified Public Accountant).
+In the US, it takes a minimum of 7 years to become a CPA (Certified Public Accountant) before they can even go to work for a firm like Eide Bailly.
 The requirements for the license will vary between states.
 However, in general, 150 hours of college credits (which is 30 more than most other undergraduate degrees), together with 2 years of full-time working experience, is required before the exam can be taken.

 CPD (Continued Professional Development) is required by members of accountancy governing bodies in the UK so that they may continue to practice as a member.